Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Importance of the digital economy in the 21st century

-The digital economy It is fundamental in the 21st century by transforming how we produce, distribute and consume goods and services worldwide.
+The digital economy it is fundamental in the 21st century by transforming how we produce, distribute and consume goods and services globally.

-This economy is based on digital technologies that have eliminated physical and temporal barriers, promoting a global connectivity unprecedented.
+This economy is based on digital technologies that have eliminated physical and temporal barriers, promoting one global connectivity unprecedented.

 Transformation of production, distribution and consumption

-The digital economy is changing production processes by incorporating technologies such as artificial intelligence, increasing the speed and quality of products.
+The digital economy modifies production processes by incorporating technologies such as artificial intelligence, increasing the speed and quality of products.

 It also revolutionizes distribution, facilitating access to international markets through online platforms that connect suppliers and consumers.